apache/pekko-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

 ### Server

-First, the `GreeterServer` main class creates an `akka.actor.typed.ActorSystem`, a container in which Actors, Akka Streams and Akka HTTP run.
+First, the `GreeterServer` main class creates an `org.apache.pekko..actor.typed.ActorSystem`, a container in which Actors, Pekko Streams and Pekko HTTP run.
 Next, it defines a function from `HttpRequest` to `Future[HttpResponse]` using the `GreeterServiceImpl`.
 This function handles gRPC requests in the HTTP/2 server and is bound to port 8080 in this example.

 @@snip [GreeterServer.scala]($g8src$/scala/com/example/helloworld/GreeterServer.scala) { #import #server }